 Table 1.
 Recommended Dietary Allowance (RDA) for Selenium

 ||19 years and older

-Undernourished populations: An intervention trial of selenium supplementation was undertaken among a general population of 130,471 individuals in five townships of Quidong, China, a high-risk area for viral hepatitis B infection and liver cancer.
-This trial provided table salt enriched with sodium selenite to the population of one township (20,847 people), using the other four townships as controls.
-During an eight-year follow-up period, the average incidence of liver cancer was reduced by 35% in the selenium-enriched population, while no reduction was found in the control populations.
-In a clinical trial in the same region, 226 individuals with evidence of chronic hepatitis B infection were supplemented with either 200 mcg of selenium in the form of a selenium-enriched yeast tablet or a placebo yeast tablet daily.
-During the four-year follow-up period, seven out of 113 individuals on the placebo developed primary liver cancer, while none of the 113 subjects supplemented with selenium developed liver cancer (36).
+Community-based studies: A very early intervention study of selenium supplementation was undertaken in China among a general population of 130,471 individuals living in a high-risk area for viral hepatitis B infection and liver cancer.
+The trial provided table salt enriched with sodium selenite to the population of one township (20,847 people) using four other townships as controls.
+During an eight-year follow-up period, the average incidence of liver cancer was reduced by 35% in the selenium-supplemented population, while no reduction was found in the control populations.
+In a clinical trial in the same region, 226 individuals with evidence of chronic hepatitis B infection were supplemented daily with either 200 mcg of selenium in the form of a selenium-enriched yeast tablet or a placebo yeast tablet.
+During the 4-year follow-up period, 7 out of 113 individuals on the placebo developed primary liver cancer, while none of the 113 subjects supplemented with selenium developed liver cancer (65).

 Table 2.
 Some Common Food Sources of Selenium

 |Brazil nuts (from selenium-rich soil)